Skip to main content

 Score 71-100: Auto-decline

-The thresholds depend on your risk tolerance, margins, and operational capacity.
-These aren't magic numbers - they represent a trade-off between catching fraud (true positives) and wrongly declining good customers (false positives).
+The thresholds depend on your risk tolerance, margins and review capacity.
+They aren't magic numbers.
+Every one is a trade-off between catching fraud and wrongly declining good customers.

 Rules-Based Scoring